JeffreyBenjaminBrown/hode/docs/ui.md

 For instance, `/replace 3 x # y` would replace whatever used to be at address 3 with the expression `x # y`.

-Note, however, that it will no longer be at the same address.
+### Caveats
+Note that the replacement expression will not have the same address as the replaced expression.

-This operation destroys the old expression entirely.
+Note also that replacement destroys the old expression.
 Any superexpression it used to appear in now contains the new expression instead.
-This does *not*, however,
-destroy the old expression's sub-expressions.
+Replacement does *not*, however, destroy the old expression's sub-expressions.

-PITFALL: replacement currently has a bug that creates some duplicate information.
-If you see such duplicates and want to get rid of them, you can save your Rslt to a folder, delete the offending files, and then reload it.

 ## Add an expression